 - Colours used in decor also play an important role.
 A study by the University of Texas found that grey, beige, and white offices caused feelings of depression and sadness, especially in women; other studies likewise showed that colours increase our sense of happiness and productivity.

 - Incorporating art pieces into the home office also brings certain valuable benefits.
-A study from the British Council for Offices found that over 90% of employees believe that featuring art prominently in the workplace boosts overall productivity, while 86% of those surveyed explicitly agreed that art is ďmore relevant than ever
+A study from the British Council for Offices found that over 90% of employees believe that featuring art prominently in the workplace boosts overall productivity.
+In contrast, 86% of those surveyed explicitly agreed that art is “more relevant than ever.

 Make use of online resources

-Disclaimer: While a self-led session may not necessarily have the same impact as one with a licensed professional, we guarantee that it will help ground you in some ways.
-If you are curious about what an actual session may look like, check out this video where one of Victory Art's artists (and Art Therapist), Andrea Ehret guides us through intuitive art here.
+Disclaimer: While a self-led session may not necessarily have the same impact as one with a licensed professional, we guarantee that it will help ground you somehow.
+If you are curious about what an actual session may look like, check out this video where one of Victory Art's artists (and Art Therapist), Andrea Ehret, guides us through intuitive art here.

-As we explained previously, for one to create intuitively, they must be connected to their emotions and be able to identify and respond when one feels right.
+As we explained previously, for one to create intuitively, one must be connected to their emotions and identify and respond when one feels right.
 Therefore the first rule of thumb is to be comfortable.
-Pick a corner of your home that you feel physically comfortable in, whether it be a the edge of the sofa, your home-office or a sunny patch on the floor.
-While the bed may be a comfortable place for many people, we would encourage you to not practice intuitive art there.
-Proper execution of the process requires you to set your intentions on being awake and aware so your bed may not be the best place to do so.
+Pick a corner of your home that you feel physically comfortable in, whether it be the edge of the sofa, your home office, or a sunny patch on the floor.
+While the bed may be a comfortable place for many people, we would encourage you not to practice intuitive art there.
+Proper execution of the process requires you to set your intentions on being awake and aware, so your bed may not be the best place to do so.
 Make sure all your tools ready.
 Intuitive art does not require you to stick to any medium: you can create art using pencil and paper to fancy acrylics.
 Do not get swept away from unnecessary concerns over which medium to use.

 2. Building Awareness:

-After the meditation, take a moment to reflect back on the thoughts and memories that came to you during the meditation.
-Was there a moment where you felt strongly about a thought you had: whether it be gratitude or frustration.
-Think back to the moment you experienced the thought; how it made you feel.
+After the meditation, take a moment to reflect on the thoughts and memories of you during the meditation.
+Was there a moment where you felt strongly about a thought you had: whether it be gratitude or frustration?
+Think back to the moment you experienced the thought, how it made you feel.

-After you are done, reflect back to what you created.
+After you are done, reflect on what you created.
 You can work on the artwork multiple times through sessions.
 You can also play music in the background if that sways you.

 Download the instructions here.

-If you are wondering what kind of artworks will help create a relaxing artwork, our curator has got you covered.
-For a tranquil environment consider these themes.
+If you wonder what kind of artwork will help create a relaxing artwork, our curator has got you covered.
+For a tranquil environment, consider these themes.